 In order to graduate from the School of Law, a student must:

-- Successfully complete 90 academic credits of instruction, 60 of which, including all required courses, must be completed at Barry University School of Law;
+- Successfully complete 90 academic credits of instruction, 60 of which must be completed at Barry University School of Law;

 - Complete the Upper Level Writing Requirement (ULWR);

 - Complete 50 hours of Pro Bono Service (Students matriculating prior to Fall 2014 must complete 40 hours of Pro Bono Service);

 - Complete a minimum of 6 hours of Professionalism Enhancement Program offerings (for students entering in the Fall 2012 and thereafter);

 - Complete all required courses with passing grades (grades higher than “F”), including a minimum cumulative grade point average of 1.8 or greater in all required courses;